pustovitDmytro/base-api-client/README.md

 ```

 Constructor arguments:
-  1. **url** - base url of the api.
+  1. **url** - base URL of the API.
 Can consist apiPrefix.
-Will be casted to nodeJS URL object.
+Will be cast to nodeJS URL object.
   2. **options** - object with next attributes:
-      * **timeout** - timeout in [ms]() format.
-Will be casted to integer (in milliseconds). **Default**: 1m.
+      * **timeout** - timeout in [ms](https://www.npmjs.com/package/ms) format.
+Will be cast to integer (in milliseconds). **Default**: 1m.
       * **logger** - if applied, will add *debug* and *verbose* messages before and after each request.
 Should have next interface: ```logger.log(level, object)```.

 ## Contribute

-Make the changes to the code and tests and then commit to your branch.
+Make the changes to the code and tests.
+Then commit to your branch.
 Be sure to follow the commit message conventions.

 Commit message summaries must follow this basic format:
 ```